collective/collective.linkcheck/README.rst

 There's a 3rd party product available, `gocept.linkchecker
 <https://intra.gocept.com/projects/projects/cmflinkchecker>`_ which
-relies on a separate process written in Django to perform external link-checking.
+relies on a separate process written in the `Grok
+<http://grok.zope.org>`_ framework to perform external
+link-checking.
 It communicates with Plone via XML-RPC.
 Note that this product has not been updated for Plone 4.